Mary Ellen Ring

-Mary Ellen Ring (born 1955) is an Irish lawyer who currently serves as a Judge of the High Court.
-She was the Chairperson of the Garda Síochána Ombudsman Commission between 2015 and 2021.
-She formerly practised as a barrister and was a Judge of the Circuit Court.
+Mary Ellen Ring (born 1955) is an American-Irish judge who has served as a Judge of the High Court since July 2015.
+She previously served as Chairperson of the Garda Síochána Ombudsman Commission from 2015 and 2021 and a Judge of the Circuit Court from 2012 to 2015.

 Early career

-Ring grew up in Norwich, Connecticut, United States with Irish parents.
+Ring was born in and grew up in Norwich, Connecticut in the United States with her Irish parents.
 She attended the Norwich Free Academy, graduating in 1973, before moving to Ireland.
 She studied Politics and Philosophy at University College Dublin and law at Dublin Institute of Technology.
 She studied at the King's Inns and became a barrister in 1985.
 She became a senior counsel in 2002.
 Her practice was primarily focused on criminal law, administrative law and child law.
 She was counsel for the Director of Public Prosecutions in the 2004 trial against Judge Brian Curtin for possession child pornography and in the 2010 case against Eamonn Lillis for the manslaughter of his wife Celine Cawley.

 She was the chair of the Irish Women Lawyers' Association.
 The organisation awarded her the title of Woman of the Year in 2018.
 She co-founded the Children's Legal Centre and the Association for Criminal Justice Research and Development.
 She was appointed to the Advisory Group on Criminal Law and Procedure in 1996 by Minister for Justice Nora Owen.

-Judge
+Judicial career

 Circuit Court

 Ring was appointed to the Circuit Court in April 2012.
 She was assigned to the Dublin circuit.
 She initially presided over Court Five, which was considered "by far the busiest circuit court in the country".

 She was the trial judge in case which found Heather Perrin, a judge of the District Court, guilty of deception.
 She presided over the first trial of Seán FitzPatrick, related to an alleged failure to disclose loans to Anglo Irish Bank's external auditors at the Dublin Circuit Criminal Court.
 She sentenced former Senator Ivor Callely to five months in prison in 2014 arising out of his filing of fraudulent expenses.